Particular/docs.particular.net/nservicebus/azure/transactions.md

 #### Advantages

-* By sharing a single local transaction by both your transport and business logic, you prevent the DTC from kicking in while preserving the simple programming that you are used to.
+ * By sharing a single local transaction by both the transport and business logic, you prevent the DTC from kicking in while preserving the simple programming that you are used to.
 Besides injecting the transport level in the rest of the application, nothing really changes.

 #### Disadvantages

-* You are limited to a single transactional resource for your entire system.
-The technique can only be applied if your application fits the limits of this transactional resource.
+ * You are limited to a single transactional resource for the entire system.
+The technique can only be applied if the application fits the limits of this transactional resource.
 As some Azure services throttle quite aggressively, sometimes on behavior of other tenants, capacity planning might become an issue.
  * Must be able and willing to inject the transaction, which may be a challenge when using third-party libraries, for example.

 ### Atomic operations and transport retries